More About Danielle

 Bringing It Together

 This is not theoretical work.
-It is the work of a life spent in the trenches, in the classroom, in the ceremony circle, and in the most intimate human exchanges—all in service of rehumanizing sex and restoring the wholeness we were born to claim.
+It is the work of a life lived in the trenches, in the classroom, in the ceremony circle, and in the most intimate human exchanges—all in service of rehumanizing sex and restoring the wholeness we were born to claim.

 Next